JimmyJ-D/MechaCar_Statistical_Analysis/README.md

 - Is the slop of the linear model considered to be zero?
 - Why or why not?
-#ASK FOR HELP HERE NOT SURE

 P-value 5.35e-11 is 0.0000000000535
-The slope of the linear model is NOT zero.
-Our P-value is 5.35e-11, which converts to 0.0000000000535
+Our P-value is 5.35e-11, which converts to 0.0000000000535 or nearly zero.
+The slope of the linear model very near zero, but NOT zero.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 - Why or why not?